jfilter/MDMA-style-transfer/README.md

 ## Caveats

 Right now, you can only transform one image in a batch.
-This is because the style weight has to be set for one go.
-We allow to set the style weight individual for one image.
+This is because the style weight has to be set for a batch.
+We allow to set the style weight individual for each image.
+Thus, we process only one.

 ## License